ropensci-archive/roweb2/content/blog/2018-04-03-rtika-introduction.md

 Conclusion
 ==========

 For researchers who work with lots of text, this is a golden age.
-There is so much textual data, it is almost overwhelming, and these data carry much meaning in the form of words, letters, emoji, metadata, and document structure.
+There is so much textual data, it is almost overwhelming.
+These data carry much meaning in the form of words, letters, emoji, metadata, and document structure.
 In my opinion, analyst should not have to spend too much time struggling to parse files.
 I hope the R community makes good use of `rtika`, the digital Babel fish.

 <!-- references -->